davidhalter/jedi/docs/docs/development.rst

 - :ref:`Python code evaluation <evaluate>`
 - :ref:`API <dev-api>`

-Most people are probably interested in `code evaluation <evaluate>`, because that's where all the magic happens.
-I need to introduce the ref:`parser
-<parsing>` first, because evaluate uses it extensively.
+Most people are probably interested in :ref:`code evaluation <evaluate>`, because that's where all the magic happens.
+I need to introduce the :ref:`parser <parsing>` first, because evaluate uses it extensively.

 .. _parsing: